Technologicat/unpythonic/macro_extras/README.md

 # Language extensions using ``unpythonic.syntax``

-Our Python language extensions, as syntactic macros, are built on [MacroPy](https://github.com/azazel75/macropy), from the PyPI package ``macropy3``.
-If you want to take language extension a step further, see our sister project [Pydialect](https://github.com/Technologicat/pydialect).
+Our extensions to the Python language are built on [MacroPy](https://github.com/azazel75/macropy), from the PyPI package ``macropy3``.

-The [unit tests that contain usage examples](../unpythonic/syntax/test/) cannot be run directly because macro expansion occurs at import time.
+Because in Python macro expansion occurs *at import time*, Python programs whose main module uses macros, such as [our unit tests that contain usage examples](../unpythonic/syntax/test/), cannot be run directly.
 Instead, run them via the included [generic MacroPy3 bootstrapper](macropy3).
 For convenience, ``setup.py`` installs this bootstrapper.

-Please note that there are features that appear in both the pure-Python layer and the macro layer, as well as features that only exist in the macro layer.

 ### Set Up